massignan/chat-your-data_python/README.md

 # Example

-Was used the [World Bank Annual Report 2022 Downloads](https://www.worldbank.org/en/about/annual-report#anchor-annual) as example.
+It was used the [World Bank Annual Report 2022](https://www.worldbank.org/en/about/annual-report#anchor-annual) as data source example.